 Hopefully, I have shared some of my wisdom along with some of how I got to where I am today.
 Let’s call it a sneak peek into my life.

-What is the number one thing you have learnt in your business?
+What is the number one thing you have learned in your business?